Associate Professor of Bioethics and Society

 Here is more detail on current streams of research:

 1. Politics of Science in Environmental Governance

 I work on the role of science, experts, and technical rationality within environmental law and governance across local and global scales.
 How does science and expertise operate in the formation and operation of resource management regimes and in environmental social movements?
 How can science be appropriately and effectively used to best govern resource use and motivate collective action?
 Work in this stream has focused on food standards, ecosystem management, climate change, and geoengineering.

 2. Ethics and Governance of Biotechnology

 Developments in the life sciences are driving fundamental changes in health care, agriculture, and energy systems.
 I analyze the imagination, emerging practices, and regulation of new biotechnologies from a socio-legal and normative perspective.
 In doing so, I seek to generate understandings of the larger patterns in the relation of science and society.
-Finally, I apply these understandings by developing new social architectures for these technologies in ethics, law, and politics.
-Work in this stream has focused on genomics, biobanks, GM food, patenting policies, stem cell research and the science commons.
+Finally, I apply these understandings by developing new social architectures for these technologies in ethics, law, and politics: e.g., I have pioneered the use of charitable trust law for the management of biological resources.
+Work in this stream has focused on genomic biobanks, GM food, patenting policies, stem cell research and the science commons.

 3. Innovation and Justice